tcitrogg/go-journey/Readme.md

 f, err := strconv.ParseUint("-53", 10, 64)   //  Will error, cause it cannot parse a signed int as an unsigned int
 ```

+## Chapter 3
+Comparison has to be between between same types